-9Results shown in Figures 13 and 14 do not consider the case when non-ideal engine charging occurs during a regenerative braking event.
+&lt;sup>9Results shown in Figures 13 and 14 do not consider the case when non-ideal engine charging occurs during a regenerative braking event.
 The impact of this case during the UDDS test is assumed to be negligible.

-Figure 15 represents the combined monthly fuel economy and cumulative fuel economy for two Tahoe HEVs, VIN 5170 and VIN 740010, that underwent on-road, accelerated testing.
+Figure 15 represents the combined monthly fuel economy and cumulative fuel economy for two Tahoe HEVs, VIN 5170 and VIN 7400, that underwent on-road, accelerated testing.
 The monthly fuel economy is derived from the amount of fuel consumed, based on fleet fueling records, and the distance traveled, based on vehicle odometer readings, for each vehicle within that month.
 The cumulative fuel economy is a running total of each month's fuel consumption and distance traveled.
-While there is no way, with only these data, to directly correlate vehicle fuel economy to operation of the battery pack, it can be seen from Figure that fuel economy for these vehicles remained relatively unchanged over the last 18 months of testing, even with the battery degradation demonstrated by the EOT battery test.
+It is unlikely to directly correlate vehicle fuel economy to operation of the battery pack with only this data.
+However, it can be seen from Figure 15 that fuel economy for these vehicles remained relatively unchanged over the last 18 months of testing, even with the battery degradation demonstrated by the EOT battery test.